 Regardless of the category of review for which a study is eligible, it is the IRB's goal to work with investigators to ensure that risks to human subjects are minimized and are justified in relation to the potential benefit of the study (to the subjects or to a broader population).

 If the IRB determines that a study is human subjects research (see the Request for Determination of IRB Jurisdiction form), it will be reviewed under one of these categories, as appropriate:

 Human subjects research that presents no more than minimal risk to subjects, and which is deemed to be exempt from the requirements for full and continuing review by the IRB is classified as exempt research.

 The IRB — not the investigator — must make the determination as to whether a particular study meets the exemption criteria.
-If you believe that your study meets one of more of the exemption criteria, please submit a Request for Exemption template, along with any other required documents.
+If you believe that your study meets one of more of the exemption criteria, please select the Request for Exemption when completing the IRB form, along with any other required documents.

 Requests for exemption are reviewed by one of the IRB co-chairs, or by a designated IRB member.
 There is no deadline for the submission of requests for exemption; they are accepted and considered on a rolling basis.

 Approval Period and Continuing Review: Exempt research is approved for five (5) years, after which time the study will be automatically closed by the IRB.
 During the five-year period, no continuing review is required unless modifications are made to the approved protocol, at which point a modification request must be submitted to the IRB (prior to the modifications being implemented).